My Al Capone Museum | home

 Chicago Tribune March 25, 1932.

-Al Capone's favorite whiskey was Templeton Rye.
+The Myth: Al Capone's favorite whiskey was Templeton Rye.

 I personally work on facts and records, not heresay.
-I also have researched it to death and have found no records of this brand in connection with Al Capone.
-The following might explain why.
-According to this Lawsuit against Templeton Rye the company may have been making up some of their claims.
+I also have researched it to death and have found no records of this brand in connection with Al Capone or his outfit.
 They even went so far as claiming on the label that Al Capone kept some Templeton bottles in his cell at Alcatraz?
 Some of the Park Rangers and Alcatraz authors and historians got a good laugh out of this one!

 Templeton Rye label with wild Capone reference of having whiskey in his cell.